 In the Art Center

-Play dough shape monsters!
 My students LOVE play dough trays so I try to make one for each theme we do.
+In this activity, they create play dough shape monsters.
 Students use the shape cookie cutters to create the body.
-Then add arms, legs, eyes, and hair using cut up pipe cleaners, small popsicle sticks, toothpicks, and googly eyes.
+Then add arms, legs, eyes and hair using cut up pipe cleaners, small popsicle sticks, toothpicks, and googly eyes.
 The tray is from the Dollar Tree.

 Play dough shape mats!
 Students can create play dough shapes on these shape mats.
 They can make the shape by rolling play dough snakes or by molding the dough.

 Shape Prints!
-Make shape prints by using items you have in your classroom!
 It’s great fine motor and makes beautiful pieces of art for your classroom.
 We cut up paper towel tubes for this circle printing project.

 We printed with wooden shape blocks too!